 Just punch a couple of tiny holes in the bottom of plastic buckets and bury them till their rims in your garden soil.
 Then fill them up with water, and you’re good to go.

 The buckets will automatically supply a steady and gradual delivery of water to the adjacent soil without spilling excess water where it is not needed.
 This simple measure will also help you economize water use and save your plants from various fungal diseases.
 Take a look at this one.

 Here are DIY Drip Watering Systems for the Garden

 7. DIY Potato Bucket

-Whether you are an expert gardener or a novice to growing potatoes, it’s remarkably easy to adapt to growing potatoes in buckets.
-A potato bucket gives you the chance to start your potatoes indoors and then transport them outside depending on the weather.
-This bucket planter basically acts akin to a raised garden bed, as a result of which the soil retains warmth and the plants stay protected from the late-season frost.
-Also, since all the potatoes grow within the bucket itself, harvesting is easy and doesn’t require any unnecessary tugging and digging.
-Check out 10 ways to grow potatoes!
+Potatoes are definitely the best plants for bucket garden.
+Whether you are an expert gardener or a novice at growing potatoes, it’s remarkably easy to adapt to growing potatoes in buckets.
+A potato bucket gives you a chance to start your potatoes indoors and then transport them outside, depending on the weather.

 8. DIY Flower Bucket